djalbat/murmuration/README.md

 ### Error handling

-In the event of an error, if a `log` property has been added to the configuration object then the `log.error()` function will be called with a message containing a reasonable stab at the cause of the error.
+In the event of an error, if a `log` property has been added to the `configuration` object then the `log.error()` function will be called with a message containing a reasonable stab at the cause of the error.
 Details can be found in the subsections of the same name in the specific package readme files.

 These messages are meant to help with debugging simple mistakes such as providing incorrect configuration.
-If you do not find them helpful, do not provide a `log` object in the configuration and be assured error codes will be returned by way of the `error` callback argument for you do deal with as you see fit.
+If you do not find them helpful, do not provide a `log` object and be assured that the errors are always returned by way of callback function arguments for you to deal with as you see fit.

 ### Running queries

 Two functions are provided, namely `query()` and `execute()`.
 The former returns an error and an array of rows returned by the query by way of a callback, the latter only an error by way of a callback.
 Otherwise their signatures are the same:

 ```
-const sql = ...;
+const sql = ... ;

 query(connection, sql, ...parameters, (error, rows) => {